 The primary purpose of the Cosmetology Course is to train the student in the basic manipulative skills, safety judgments, proper work habits, and desirable attitudes necessary to pass the State Board examination and for competency in job entry level positions in Cosmetology or related career field.
 All classes are taught in English.
 The course is divided into 2 sections - Phase 1 and Phase 2.
-Phase 1 is 364 hours taught in minimum of 12 weeks for day students and 18 weeks for evening students, Phase 2 is the remainder of the program
+Phase 1 is 300 hours taught in a minimum of 10 weeks for 30-hour students and 15 weeks for 20-hour students, Phase 2 is the remainder of the program.
+Students must complete all Phase 1 requirements (hours, skills, and academic exams) as well as complete a Phase 1 technical skills exam and academic exam at 75% or higher before moving to Phase 2 to practice skills on clients.